PrathuashaKB/JobInternDesk/README.md

 7. Vinayaka M. Dodmani

-**"I sincerely thank IBM SkillsBuild for the opportunity to work on JobInternDesk as part of my internship.
-This experience has helped me enhance my web development skills and collaborate effectively with my team, DeskInterns."**
+**I sincerely thank IBM SkillsBuild for the opportunity to work on JobInternDesk as part of my internship.
+This experience has helped me enhance my web development skills and collaborate effectively with my team, DeskInterns.**

 <img src="https://github.com/PrathuashaKB/JobInternDesk/blob/main/IBM%20SkillsBuild%20and%20CSRBOX%20Academic%20Internship%20Certificate.jpg" width="50%">